 From doing everyday chores like driving people to places, to simplifying medical procedures and manufacturing and assembling components in a factory, the potential of robots and robotic systems has no limit.

-In the manufacturing and fabrication industries, robots and robotic systems have huge applications.
+In the manufacturing and fabrication industries, robots and industrial robotic systems have huge applications.
 The level of precision that can be obtained by using robotic systems in manufacturing is very high, and the same results cannot be obtained from manual operation.

 This blog provides an overview of origins and development of robots and robotic systems, and the manufacturing applications of robots.